 The International Plaza & Bay Street is located adjacent to the Tampa International Airport on Westshore Blvd and is about 25 minutes from USF.
 It is a sophisticated mall with two stories.
 It houses 200 stores with Dillard’s, Nordstrom, and Neiman Marcus as their anchors.
 A large Apple store is located here, so this is the place to visit if Apple services are needed.
 The open-air Bay Street houses many fun eateries and nightlife.
 It’s one of our favorite malls.

 The Westfield Brandon mall is just 8 miles east of Tampa in an area known as Brandon.
 It is 20 minutes from campus, and it is right off of the interstate at I-75 and SR 60.
 It’s anchor stores are Dillard’s, Macy’s, JC Penney, and Sears.
 There is a smaller Apple store at this mall as well.
 Along with the food court and other eateries, Bahama Breeze is good, as well as the Ryuu Japanese Steak House.

 There are a few other smaller malls, along with countless strip malls in the Tampa area.
 Tampa has some great boutiques for every interest.
 It’s worth checking them out on your visit.

-Bed Bath and Beyond – The large store carry every item imaginable for a bathroom, bedroom and kitchen.
+Bed Bath and Beyond – The large store carry every item imaginable for a bathroom, bedroom, and kitchen.
 They do cater to the college market offering services like a registry, where the family can purchase gifts for their student and can be picked up at the store near campus.
-The store closest to USF is the New Tampa location at Commerce Palms Blvd.
+The store closest to USF is the Carrollwood location, which is about 7 miles from USF.